 Your quick pickles will be cold, crisp, delicious, and ready to eat the next day.... if you can wait that long.
 I can never resist sneaking a few test bites later that same day.

-Quick pickles taste best after at least 2 days in the fridge.
+Tip: Quick pickles taste best after at least 2 days in the fridge.

 Do I have to use sugar in quick pickle brine?

-Side note: did you know you can also quick pickle fruit?
+Did you know you can also quick pickle fruit?
 You absolutely can and the results are amazing!
 Try berries, peaches, apples, mango, pears, plums, and grapes.

-Keep the liquids for the brine the same as this recipe, but increase the sugar to 4 tablespoons and decrease the salt to just a pinch.
+For the brine, keep the liquids the same as this recipe, but increase the sugar to 4 tablespoons (¼ cup) and decrease the salt to a generous pinch.

-I hope you enjoy these super easy Quick Pickled Vegetables and the extra burst of flavor they add to your meals!
+I hope you enjoy these super easy quick pickled vegetables and the extra burst of flavor they add to your meals!
 If you try the recipe I would love to hear from you.

 Comment below, rate the recipe, and be sure to let us know what flavor combinations you try!

-📖 Recipe
+Recipe

 Quick Pickled Vegetables